viperproject/gobra-book/src/01/basic-specs.md

 Since `true` always holds, the precondition `true` does not restrict when a function can be called.
 A postcondition `true` provides no information about the return values.

-> If no precondition is specified by the user, it defaults to `true`.
+> If the user specifies no precondition, it defaults to `true`.
 >
-> If no postcondition is specified by the user, it defaults to `true`.
+> If the user specifies no postcondition, it defaults to `true`.

 {{#quiz ../../quizzes/basic-specs.toml}}